Scripter17/url-cleaner/README.md

 Additionally, regex support uses the [regex](https://docs.rs/regex/latest/regex/index.html) crate, which doesn't support look-around and backreferences.
 Certain common regex operations are not possible to express without those, but this should never come up in practice.

-### Custom rule performance

-A few commits before the one that added this text, I moved the "always remove these query parameters" rule to the bottom.
-That cut the runtime for amazon URLs in half.

-The reason is fairly simple: Instead of removing some of the query then removing all of it, if you remove all of it first then the "remove these parameters" does nothing.

-While I have done my best to ensure URL Cleaner is as fast as I can get it, that does not mean you shouldn't be careful with rule order.

-I know to most people in most cases, 10k URLs in 120ms versus 10k URLs in 60ms is barely noticeable, but that kind of thinking is why video games require mortgages.

 ## MSRV

 The Minimum Supported Rust Version is the latest stable release.
 URL Cleaner may or may not work on older versions, but there's no guarantee.